-As per 1 January 2018, the company has implemented IFRS 15 regarding revenue recognition.
 IFRS 15 follows a 5-step approach to recognise for revenue, which is set out below.
 Certain specific topics have been included or referred to the applicable note.
-The standard replaces IAS 18, 'Revenue' and IAS 11, 'Construction contracts' and related interpretations.
 The core principle of IFRS 15 is a 5-step model to distinguish each distinct performance obligation within a contract that the Group has with its customer and to recognise revenue on the level of the performance obligations, reflecting the consideration that the Group expects to be entitled for, in exchange for those goods or services.